The post-pandemic reality for online learning in higher education

 At the beginning of this article I mentioned OPMs and discourse around the time of the Durham story.
 This was essentially the idea that beleaguered universities who felt that they would need to move from emergency remote teaching to something resembling pre-pandemic online education for the next academic year would enter into these partnerships as a means of achieving that.

 This has not happened and was never likely to happen as these partnerships aren’t about porting whole university portfolios from one mode to another.
-Rather they are about partnerships to develop specific portfolios of online programmes aimed at reaching a global audience or working professionals, mostly at postgraduate level - for more on this see my article written around the time.
+Rather they are about partnerships to develop specific portfolios of online programmes aimed at reaching a global audience or working professionals, mostly at postgraduate level.

 The pandemic hasn’t led to a raft of partnerships, but that’s not to say there haven’t been any, as the partnerships between Keele University & Higher Ed Partners, University of Central Lancashire & CEG Digital, Queen Mary University & OES and Ulster University & Pearson highlight.
 These types of partnerships were already slowly growing before the pandemic with over 30 of them already in place, but the last 18 months hasn’t seen a drastically higher increase than before the pandemic.
 Whether we’ll see an acceleration in the future remains to be seen.